Financial Facts for International Students

 First Year Students

-To receive your Student Visa, you presented both the U.S. government and Liberty University with official documents proving sponsorship for one full year.
-You are not eligible for increased financial assistance during your first year.
+In order to receive an F-1 visa, students are required to present official documentation (within 6 months) to both Liberty University and the U.S. government proving sponsorship for one full academic year.
+Students are not eligible for increased financial assistance during their first year.

 Can I borrow money?

 In order to borrow money a student would need a US citizen or US Legal permanent resident to co-sign on a loan.
 The co-signer would be responsible for the entire balance if the student is not able to pay.

 A co-signer must have good financial credit history in order to be approved.
 New or recent immigrants are not likely candidates for approval.